 Flip Flops for Guests

 While you’re at it, grab a bunch of flip flops in your wedding colors for your wedding guests.
 Simply place them in a basket with a size tag wrapped around each pair.
-You can find tags like these from Primrose and Park:
+You can find tags at Primrose and Park.

 Guests can take a pair to wear for the night and keep.
-Make sure there’s a sign displayed with the basket so guests are encouraged to grab them, like this from Mooseberry Paper Co:
+Make sure there’s a sign displayed with the basket so guests are encouraged to grab them.
+You can find signs available at Mooseberry Paper Co.

 And don’t forget those size tags — it makes it easy for guests to find their size.
 (P.S.
 As a guide: you’ll want to grab a handful of flip flops in size 7, even more of 8 and 9 (they’re a more common size), and a few 10s.
 You do not need a pair for each guest — not everyone will take a pair.